Huylium/ParadigmProject_Two/devlog.md

 a little embarrassing but when i was working on the prolog homework i was busy trying to figure out prolog so i already had a file called example.pl. that was what is causing my issue

 now that its tested and works without errors supposedly i am going to go to input this and go to sleep after testing a bit more.

+2:08am
+gonna finish up, will add commenting and do more testing tomorrow to get ready for turn in.